An online learning approach to dynamic pricing and capacity sizing in service systems: Problem Setting and Algorithm Outline

-For $k = 1, 2,...,L$, \item[1.]
-Operate the $GI/GI/1$ queue under policy $x_k=(\mu_k,p_k)$ until $D_k$ customers enter service in the $k^{\rm th}$ cycle. \item[2.]
-Collect and use the data (e.g., customer delays) to build an estimator $H_k$ for $\nabla f(\mu_k,p_k)$. \item[3.]
-Update $x_{k+1} = \Pi_\mathcal{B}(x_k-\eta_k H_k)$. \end{enumerate} \begin{remark}[Online learning vs. reinforcement learning] The online nature of this algorithm makes it possible to obtain improved decisions by learning from past experience, which is in the spirit of the essential ideas of \textit{reinforcement learning} where an agent (hereby the service provider) aims to tradeoff between \textit{exploration} (Step 1) and \textit{exploitation} (Steps 2 and 3).
-Effectiveness of the algorithms lies in properly choosing the algorithm parameters and devising an efficient gradient estimator $H_k$.
-For example, if $D_k$ is too small we may not be able to generate sufficient data (we do not \textit{exploit} enough); if $D_k$ is too large we may lose too much profit due to suboptimality of the present policy (we do not \textit{explore} enough).
-In particular, this online-SGD algorithm may be viewed as a special case of the \textit{policy gradient} (PG) algorithm - a subclass of RL methods which aims to fit the RL policy by convenient parametric models (the general idea of PG is to estimate the policy parameters using the gradient of the value function learned via continuous interaction with the system, see for example \cite{SB18}).
+\item[3.]
+Update $x_{k+1} = \Pi_\mathcal{B}(x_k-\eta_k H_k)$. \end{enumerate} \begin{remark}[Exploration vs. exploitation] The online nature of this algorithm makes it possible to obtain improved decisions by learning from past experience, which is in the spirit of the essential ideas of \textit{reinforcement learning} where an agent (hereby the service provider) aims to tradeoff between \textit{exploration} (Step 1) and \textit{exploitation} (Steps 2 and 3).
+Effectiveness of the algorithms lies in properly choosing the algorithm parameters and devising an efficient gradient estimator $H_k$. {For example, if $D_k$ is too small, we are unable to generate sufficient data (we do not have much to \textit{exploit} in order for devising a better policy); if $D_k$ is too large, we incur a higher profit loss due to suboptimality of the policy in use (we do not \textit{explore} enough for seeking potentially better policies).} In particular, GOLiQ may be viewed as a special case of the \textit{policy gradient} (PG) algorithm (the general idea of PG is to estimate the policy parameters using the gradient of the value function learned via continuous interaction with the system, see for example \cite{SB18}).
 To put this into perspective, the policy in the present paper is specified by a pair of parameters $(\mu,p)$, and in each iteration, we update the policy parameters using an estimated policy gradient $H_k$ learned from data of the queueing model.
 In the subsequent sections, we give detailed regret analysis that can be used to establish optimal algorithm parameters (Section \ref{sec: framework}) and develop an efficient gradient estimator (Section \ref{sec: direct}). \end{remark}